willfmaga/Patterns/README.md

 **Redis Server**

-In all these examples we're using the *Toll Dev Redis*,you can use them with these credentials
+In all these examples we're using the *Toll Dev Redis*, Redis credentials are inside the project's web.config file
-Dentro do projeto